 Other substance-related disorders also commonly co-occur with distinct psychiatric conditions.
 As in the case of opioid use disorder and depressive disorders, it is possible that a substance use problem leads to the

 development of other mental health challenges or that it worsens a preexisting disorder.

-Integrated treatment often involves forms of behavioral treatment, such as cognitive behavioral therapy or dialectical behavior therapy, that can help improve coping skills and alleviate maladaptive behaviors.
-These may be used in combination with medication and, therefore will entail a collaboration between clinicians to assure the best support and treatment.
+Integrated treatment often involves forms of behavioral treatment, such as cognitive-behavioral therapy or dialectical behavior therapy.
+It can help improve coping skills and alleviate maladaptive behaviors.
+These may be used in combination with medication.
+Therefore, it will entail collaboration between clinicians to assure the best support and treatment.
 Modalities to include processing of the underlying trauma will be used as well.

 My Education & Psychotherapy Experience: